 Search papers, labs, and topics across Lattice.

-This paper investigates continual reinforcement learning (CRL) for large pre-trained Vision-Language-Action (VLA) models, challenging the assumption that complex CRL strategies are necessary to avoid catastrophic forgetting.
-They demonstrate that simple Sequential Fine-Tuning (Seq.
-FT) with LoRA surprisingly outperforms more sophisticated CRL methods across three models and five lifelong RL benchmarks.
-Analysis reveals that the robustness of Seq.
-FT stems from the synergy between large pre-trained models, parameter-efficient adaptation, and on-policy RL, effectively reshaping the stability-plasticity trade-off.
+This paper investigates continual reinforcement learning (CRL) for large pretrained Vision-Language-Action (VLA) models, challenging the assumption that Sequential Fine-Tuning (Seq.
+FT) leads to catastrophic forgetting.
+They demonstrate that Seq.
+FT with low-rank adaptation (LoRA) performs surprisingly well across three models and five lifelong RL benchmarks, often outperforming more complex CRL methods.
+The authors attribute this robustness to the synergy between large pretrained models, parameter-efficient adaptation, and on-policy RL, which reshapes the stability-plasticity trade-off.

-Forget complex continual learning algorithms: simply fine-tuning large vision-language-action models with LoRA achieves surprisingly strong performance in lifelong reinforcement learning.
+Forget complex continual learning strategies: simply fine-tuning large vision-language-action models with LoRA is surprisingly effective for lifelong RL.

 Continual Reinforcement Learning (CRL) for Vision-Language-Action (VLA) models is a promising direction toward self-improving embodied agents that can adapt in openended, evolving environments.
 However, conventional wisdom from continual learning suggests that naive Sequential Fine-Tuning (Seq.
 FT) leads to catastrophic forgetting, necessitating complex CRL strategies.
 In this work, we take a step back and conduct a systematic study of CRL for large pretrained VLAs across three models and five challenging lifelong RL benchmarks.
 We find that, contrary to established belief, simple Seq.
 FT with low-rank adaptation (LoRA) is remarkably strong: it achieves high plasticity, exhibits little to no forgetting, and retains strong zero-shot generalization, frequently outperforming more sophisticated CRL methods.
 Through detailed analysis, we show that this robustness arises from a synergy between the large pretrained model, parameter-efficient adaptation, and on-policy RL.
 Together, these components reshape the stability-plasticity trade-off, making continual adaptation both stable and scalable.
 Our results position Sequential Fine-Tuning as a powerful method for continual RL with VLAs and provide new insights into lifelong learning in the large model era.
 Code is available at github.com/UT-Austin-RobIn/continual-vla-rl.